HenriSchulte-MS/AzureGenomicsWorkshop/Exercise 2 - Work with Data in Azure.md

 ## Potential next steps
 You completed this hands-on lab, but you can keep experimenting with Azure.
 In a real-life scenario, access control could be used to allow access to a given project container only for members of that specific project.
-Additionally, instead of triggering the pipeline manually, you could configure it to trigger in certain intervals or when certain events occurr.
+Additionally, instead of triggering the pipeline manually, you could configure it to trigger in certain intervals or when certain events occur.